LarsBehrenberg/gb-content-copy/content/posts/top-10-greatest-british-painters.md

       Gainsborough was the most experimental artist of his time.
 He was technically proficient and worked fast from observation rather than from application of formal rules.
 His interest in painting ordinary human beings rather than for the trappings of power benefitted the art of portraiture.
     buttonToggle: true
+    sideGalleryImages:
+      - imageUrl: /assets/thomas-gainsborough-selfportrait.jpg
+        imageTitle: A self-portrait of Thomas Gainsborough (1727-1788)
+      - imageUrl: /assets/thomas-gainsborough-landscape-with-shepherd.jpg
+        imageTitle: A painting of a landscape with a shepherd and his herd (ca. 1784)
+      - imageUrl: /assets/thomas-gainsborough-the-artists-daughters.jpg
+        imageTitle: "'The Artist's Daughters' (c.
+1759) by Thomas Gainsborough"
   - textTitle: John Constable (1776-1837)
     text: >-
-      ### Constable was a landscape painter in the Romantic tradition.
+      ### [Constable](/john-constable-biography) was a landscape painter in the
+      Romantic tradition.

       Claude Lorrain’s work was done in watercolors.
 When Constable was introduced to his work, he immediately gravitated to the same medium.
 He sketched by himself until he was twenty-four.
 In 1799, he entered the Royal Academy Schools (RA) as a probationer.
 He was inspired by Gainsborough, Lorrain, Rubens, Carracci, and van Ruisdael.

-      Large paintings fascinated Constable.
+      Large paintings fascinated [Constable](/john-constable-biography).
 He wanted to attract more attention at the RA exhibitions and project his ideas about landscapes more in keeping with the classical landscape painters he admired.
 In 1819, he painted The White Horse which measured 51.7 inches x 74.1 inches and has been described as the most important picture he ever painted.

       In 1821, Constable submitted another large painting to the RA, The Hay Wain which measured 51 ¼ inches x 73 inches.
 It was part of a series that he called ‘six-footers’.
 It didn’t receive much acclaim in Britain, but it was eventually purchased by a French dealer.
 The work became famous and was awarded a gold medal by Charles X.